abinit/abinit/doc/tutorial/gwr_intro.md

 \end{equation}

 and then immediately transformed to Fourier space to obtain $\chi_\qq(\bg, \bg', i\tau)$.
+Here, we use $\rr$ to indicate points in the unit cell, and $\RR$ to denote points in the supercell.

 The cutoff energy for the polarizability is given by [[ecuteps]].
 This is an important parameter that should be subject to convergence studies.
 Only the $\qq$-points in the IBZ are stored in memory and distributed inside the k-level of [[gwr_np_kgts]].